Techtonique/teller/docs/sources/documentation/prediction_interval.md

     X: array-like, shape = [n_samples, n_features];
         Testing set vectors, where n_samples is the number of samples and n_features is the number of features.

+    return_pi: boolean
+        Whether the prediction interval is returned or not.
+        Default is False, for compatibility with other _estimators_.
+        If True, a tuple containing the predictions + lower and upper bounds is returned.

 ----